Top Christmas Markets in The Netherlands

 One beloved Dutch tradition is the 'kerststol,' a Christmas bread filled with marzipan, raisins, and a dusting of powdered sugar.

-Oliebollen, deep-fried dough balls, are a popular snack during the holiday season.
+Oliebollen, deep-fried dough balls, are a popular snack during the holiday season, thought specifically for New Year’s Eve.
 You'll find them in bakeries and food trucks throughout the various cities and villages.

 In some parts of the country, you'll also find gourmetten, a DIY grill meal, enjoyed by families as they gather to celebrate.